zeek/zeek/frameworks/netcontrol.rst

 The debug plugin we used so far just accepts all rules.
 However, for other plugins you can specify what rules they will accept.
 Consider, for example, a network with two OpenFlow switches.
-The first switch forwards packets from the network to the external world, the second switch sits in front of your Bro cluster to provide packet shunting.
+The first switch forwards packets from the network to the external world, the second switch sits in front of your Zeek cluster to provide packet shunting.
 In this case, you can add two OpenFlow backends to NetControl.
 When you create the instances using :zeek:see:`NetControl::create_openflow`, you set the `monitor` and `forward`